Choosing a health insurance plan can be complicated. Knowing just a few things before you compare plans can make it simpler.

-Plan category: There are 5 categories of Marketplace insurance plans: Bronze, Silver, Gold, Platinum, and Catastrophic.
-Plans in these categories differ based on how you and the plan share the costs of your care.
-The categories have nothing to do with the amount or quality of care you get.
+The 4 “metal” categories: There are 4 categories of health insurance plans: Bronze, Silver, Gold, and Platinum.
+These categories show how you and your plan share costs.
+Plan categories have nothing to do with quality of care.

-Type of insurance plan and provider network: Some types of plans allow you to see almost any doctor or health care facility.
-Others limit your choices to a network of doctors and facilities, or require you to pay more if you use providers outside the network.
+Plan and network types — HMO, PPO, POS, and EPO: Some plan types allow you to use almost any doctor or health care facility.
+Others limit your choices or charge you more if you use providers outside their network.

 Remember that plans also may differ in quality.
 For the 2017 plan year, HealthCare.gov is introducing a pilot program to present health insurance plan quality ratings (or “star ratings”) for some plans.
 Plans in Virginia and Wisconsin will feature the quality ratings this year.
 Learn more about quality ratings.